SynapseWeb/Git-Sharing/README.md

 .../Machine_A/myfiles/coolproj$ git commit -m "Added a line written on Machine_A."
 .../Machine_A/myfiles/coolproj$ git bundle create ../coolproj.bundle master
 ```
-Check the log again (with ```"git log"```) to verify that there are now three commits.
+Check the log again (with ```"git log"```) to verify that there are now three commits in the repository on Machine A.

-Then "send" (copy) the "coolproj.bundle" file back to Machine_B (by copying coolproj.bundl) where it can be pulled from and tested:
+Then "send" the "coolproj.bundle" file back to Machine_B (by copying coolproj.bundle) where it can be pulled from and tested:

 ```
+.../Machine_B/mystuff/test/coolproj$ cp ../../../../Machine_A/myfiles/coolproj.bundle ../coolproj.bundle
-.../Machine_B/mystuff/test/coolproj$ git pull origin master .../Machine_B/mystuff/test/coolproj$ make run
+.../Machine_B/mystuff/test/coolproj$ git pull origin master .../Machine_B/mystuff/test/coolproj$ git log .../Machine_B/mystuff/test/coolproj$ make run
 ```

-That's the same process used to share a git repository between machines that are actually different.
+Both machines will have the same history and the same files.
+You can use these two repositories to experiment with changes that cause conflicts and require merging.

+While this tutorial was conducted on the same machine, it could have been done on two different machines running different operating systems (as long as they both have "git").
+The initial ".gitattributes" file sets the parameters needed to handle line ending differences between Windows and non-Windows computers.